The Logics Information Page

 About the Website:

-The Logics is a hobby-creation by Larry Neal Gowdy.
+The Logics is a hobby-creation by Larry Neal Gowdy (me).
 The website is not directly affiliated with nor does it support any ideology or social organization.
-New pages and updates will be frequent.

 About the Website Design: